Empowering Your Child Through Effective Advocacy

 Know Your Child's Rights

 Begin by familiarizing yourself with your child's rights under federal and state laws.
-The Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act of 1973 are key legislations that protect the rights of students with disabilities, including dyslexia.
+The Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act of 1973 are key legislations that protect the rights of students with disabilities, including dyslexia, even though dyslexia in NOT a true "disability," but rather a learning "difference."
 Understanding these laws will empower you to advocate for appropriate accommodations and services for your child.

 Gather Documentation and Assessments